 - Medical Robotics allows for medical treatment with less error and more precision than humans are capable of.
 As of 2014, robots have been prototyped to draw blood, manage telepresence for international experts or shut-in patients and assist in a variety of nursing functions, but perhaps the most impactful robots will be the mobile communication robots like the Vasteras Giraff and the IRobot InTouch Health.
 These telepresence robots allow shut-in patients and practitioners in remote areas to communicate with healthcare professionals from nurses to doctors to counselors in real-time.
 This means both your grandmother at home alone and a child in a developing nation could receive the same level of health care as they might receive in a major medical center.

 With regard to technology and scientific progress, there have been tremendous strides over the past few decades to better care for and have a healthy body.
 There are drawbacks and the question is, will we overcome them?With regard to technology and scientific progress, there have been tremendous strides over the past few decades to better care for and have a healthy body.
 There are drawbacks and the question is, will we overcome them?
 Click To Tweet

 This blog post is an excerpt from chapter 8.1 of the book Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, A Healthy Body is the Quest of all Humans – How are We Doing?
+Please use the Social Network links just below to share this information from The Explanation, A Healthy Body is the Quest of all Humans – How are We Doing?